 Stem cells are unspecialized cells found in the human body that have the ability to self-replicate and develop into a variety of different cell types.
 In fact, all of the cells and tissues found in the body originated from stem cells.
 There are multiple different types of stem cells that are involved with the development of the human body including hematopoietic, mesenchymal, neural and epithelial stem cells.
 For more information on the main types of stem cells please visit our Stem Cell FAQ page here.

-In addition to their role in developmental biology, stem cells have numerous therapeutic actions.
+In addition to their role in developmental biology, based on the published data to date, stem cells have been found to have numerous therapeutic actions.
 Naturally, stem cells act as an internal repair system by supporting a multitude of tissue repair mechanisms, as well as replacing damaged and dysfunctional cells.
 Most of the therapeutic benefits of stem cells are believed to come from their ability to influence the behavior and activity of target tissues via the paracrine effect.
 The paracrine effect is the cell to cell communication between stem cells and other tissues.
 This communication involves cellular signals carried by specialized vehicles called exosomes which influence the behavior or activity of nearby and distant tissues in order to restore function.
 Stem cells also contain numerous growth factors which are thought to be the single most important characteristic of any given stem cell population.